 Conclusion to Lula Lake Trails

 We hope our tips help you plan your visit to the Lula Lake Trails.
 Lula Falls is one of the most beautiful waterfalls in Georgia, and a great alternative (or addition) to hiking Cloudland Canyon.
-While your heading to Lula Lake Land Trust, consider stopping by Rock City or Ruby Falls to complete your time on Lookout Mountain.
+While you’re heading to Lula Lake Land Trust, consider stopping by Rock City or Ruby Falls to complete your time on Lookout Mountain.
 Be sure to plan your entry time to Ruby Falls with the time it takes to hike Lula Falls so you can fit everything in, or go on two separate days while you’re chilling in Chattanooga.

 Like it?
 Pin it for later on Pinterest!